xinliy/PictureSpider/README.md

 # PictureSpider
-Find pictures and download to local loacations.
+Find pictures and download to local locations.